SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-8. Next section is start date time and end date time, when click it will open a small calender and can change the schedule of time.
+9. The next section displays start date/time and end date/time.
+Click on either field to open a calendar where you can change the job schedule.

 <br>